dougsong/reposurgeon/README.md

 manner.
 Yet another, `repomapper`, assists in automatically preparing contributor maps of CVS and SVN repositories.

-The 'svncutter' program is useful for some specialized operations om Subversion dumpfiles; it may be useful in extracting portions of particularly gnarly Subversion repositories for conversion witth reposurgeon.
+The 'repocutter' program is useful for some specialized operations om Subversion dumpfiles; it may be useful in extracting portions of particularly gnarly Subversion repositories for conversion witth reposurgeon.